grro/homeconnect_webthing/README.md

 ```
 sudo homeconnect --command listen --port 8744 --refresh_token eyJ4LXJlZyI6IkVVIiwi...2YXRlIn0= --client_secret DEAE...522BD0
 ```
-Here, the webthing API will be bind to the local port 8744.
+Here, the webthing API will be bound to the local port 8744.
 Furthermore, the refresh_token and refresh_token has to be set.
 Please refer [HomeConnect Authorization](https://api-docs.home-connect.com/quickstart?#authorization) to get your refresh_token and client_secret

 Alternatively to the *listen* command, you can use the *register* command to register and start the webthing service as systemd unit.